Six months ago, you were hired into a Customer Experience Management role within a large company.

 Scale back your recommendations – change is hard, wholesale change across people, processes and systems is REALLY hard!
 Chunk down your recommendations to smaller, more financially palatable, more easily achieved tasks.
 Focus on the “moments of truth” where you can make the largest difference.

 Network – if there’s one thing I’ve found about the CX profession, it’s the willingness of their members to help one another.
-Connect with other CX managers through your personal network or through the excellent Customer Experience Professionals Association (CXPA).
+Connect with other CX managers through your personal network, through the Customer Experience Professionals Association (CXPA) or through CX Accelerator.
 Find out if they have ever been in the position you find yourself in and how they dealt with it.

 Keep plugging away – Calvin Coolidge said “Nothing in the world can take the place of persistence”.
 Stay optimistic that something will happen that will make your job easier.
 Maybe the ELT will see the light after losing a major customer, maybe someone who believes in CX will be asked to join their ranks.
 Change is constant – the situation you find yourself in won’t last forever.
 In the meantime, keep striving to achieve the little wins.
 And every time you make one, communicate it far and wide!